vercel/next.js/docs/basic-features/pages.md

 Next.js allows you to create pages with **dynamic routes**.
 For example, you can create a file called `pages/posts/[id].js` to show a single blog post based on `id`.
 This will allow you to show a blog post with `id: 1` when you access `posts/1`.

-> To learn more about dynamic routing, check the [routing documentation](/docs/routing/dynamic-routes.md).
+> To learn more about dynamic routing, check the [Dynamic Routing documentation](/docs/routing/dynamic-routes.md).

 However, which `id` you want to pre-render at build time might depend on external data.